-The blisters associated with dyshidrosis occur most commonly on the sides of the fingers and the palms.
-Sometimes the soles of the feet also can be affected.
-The blisters are usually small — about the width of a standard pencil lead — and grouped in clusters, with an appearance similar to tapioca.
+Dyshidrosis symptoms include painful, itchy and fluid-filled blisters on the sides of the fingers, the palms of the hands and the bottoms of the feet.
+The blisters are small — about the width of a standard pencil lead.
+They are grouped in clusters and can look like tapioca.

-In more-severe cases, the small blisters may merge to form larger blisters.
+With severe disease, the small blisters can merge to form larger blisters.
 Skin affected by dyshidrosis can be painful and very itchy.
-The blisters dry and flake off in about three weeks.
+After a few weeks, the blisters dry and flake off.

-Dyshidrosis tends to recur fairly regularly for months or years.
+Dyshidrosis tends to come back regularly for months or years.

 When to see a doctor

-Call your doctor if you have a rash on your hands or feet that doesn't go away on its own.
+Call your doctor if you have a rash on your hands or feet that's severe, doesn't go away, or spreads beyond the hands and feet.

 Risk factors for dyshidrosis include:

 - Stress.
 Dyshidrosis appears to be more common during times of emotional or physical stress.

 - Exposure to certain metals.
-These include cobalt and nickel — usually in an industrial setting.
+These include cobalt and nickel — often in an industrial setting.

 - Sensitive skin.
-People who develop a rash after contact with certain irritants are more likely to experience dyshidrosis.
+People who develop a rash after contact with certain irritants are more likely to form the blisters of dyshidrosis.

 - Atopic dermatitis.
 Some people with atopic dermatitis may have dyshidrosis.

 For most people with dyshidrosis, it's just an itchy inconvenience.
 For others, the pain and itching may limit the use of their hands or feet.
-Intense scratching can increase the risk of a bacterial infection developing in the affected skin.
+Intense scratching can increase the risk of a bacterial infection of the affected skin.

-Because the cause of dyshidrosis is generally unknown, there's no proven way to prevent this condition.
-You may help prevent the condition by managing stress and avoiding exposure to metal salts, such as cobalt and nickel.
+There's no way to prevent dyshidrosis.
+It may help to manage stress and avoid exposure to metal salts, such as cobalt and nickel.

 Good skin care practices may help protect the skin as well.
 These include:

-- Using mild cleansers and lukewarm water to wash your hands and drying your hands well
+- Using mild, nonsoap cleansers and lukewarm water to wash your hands.